Roastmasters - Everything for the home coffee roaster.

 Hector Bonilla enjoying something other than his terrific coffee.

-Approaching the Don Mayo micro mill in Tarrazu.
+Approaching the Don Mayo micro mill in Tarrazu

 The wetmill is surrounded by drying patio and storage.